playbook black h

 Example first year timing summary

-June: Diagnose school priorities and select shared behaviours.
-Introduce the Everyone Succeeds Leadership Cycle.
+June: Diagnose priorities and select shared behaviours

-December: Select personal focus behaviours and begin the first 90 Day development cycle.
+December: Select personal focus behaviours

-May onwards: Review impact, embed successful behaviours and refine priorities for the following year.
+May onwards: Review impact and refine priorities

 Principles that make implementation succeed